 - Cardiovascular problems: Conditions that affect your blood flow, such as high blood pressure or narrowed arteries, can increase your risk of tinnitus.

-- Age: As the age increases, hearing loss problems arises because of the decline in the number of functioning nerve fibers in ears.
+- Age: As the age increases, hearing loss problems arises because of the decline in the number of functioning nerve fibers in the ears.

 Lately, a lot has been going on in the world of tinnitus research.
 Our knowledge and understanding regarding tinnitus are still has a long way to go.